Lyf Hotel room with double bed, sofa

 Features:

-• These are spacious rooms that all have a small kitchen area with a sink, microwave and kettle
+• Spacious rooms that all have a small kitchen area with a sink, microwave and kettle

-There is no on-site restaurant or room service, but there are many cafes close by for breakfast.
-Check out the lovely Jardin St James at the top of the Street for a delicious breakfast.
-You are only 5 minutes walk from the shops of Pitt St Mall and ten minutes walk from Circular Quay.
-Priced from $240 per night.
+There’s no on-site restaurant or room service, but there are many cafes close by for breakfast.
+You’re only 5 minutes’ walk from the shops of Pitt St Mall and ten minutes’ walk from Circular Quay.
+Prices fluctuate depending on demand but are often around $250 per night.

 Who should stay here: Business travellers, solos and couples, shoppers